 After the decision

-- Complain to the Local Government Ombudsman
+- Complain to the Local Government and Social Care Ombudsman if that doesn’t resolve it

 If you lose, you can request permission to appeal to the Upper Tribunal, but only on a point of law.